 Paben spent one season at Akron-Westfield High School before moving to the college ranks.
 Akron-Westfield finished with an 11-9 overall record, the school's second winning season in 15 years.

 Paben was a two-sport athlete at Nebraska Wesleyan University, competing in both men's basketball and tennis.
 He graduated from NWU in 1997 with a double major in history and education and a minor in political science.
 Paben earned a master's degree in history from the University of South Dakota in 2007.

 A native of Pickrell, Neb., Paben graduated from Beatrice High School in 1992.

-He currently lives in Papillion, Neb. with his wife Dr. Mickie Burns-Paben, their son Drew, and dog, George.
+He currently lives in Papillion, Neb. with his wife Dr. Mickie Burns-Paben, their sons Drew and Will, and dog, George.

 Updated Sept.
 11, 2018